n8willis/opentype-shaping-documents/opentype-shaping-vedic-extensions.md

 # Vedic Extensions in OpenType #

-This document details the shaping procedure needed to display characters from the Unicode Vedic Extensions block, which can occur within text runs in many Indic scripts.
+This document outlines the shaping information needed to display characters from the Unicode Vedic Extensions block, which may be used within text runs in many Indic scripts.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->